Duke University Policy and Procedures under the Family Educational Rights and Privacy Act (FERPA)

 - not include the student's name, address, email address, or phone number in the student directory;

-- refuse to release any infomation about the student to the student's insurance company, current or future employers, all forms of media, and any non-institutional persons or organizations;
+- refuse to release any information about the student to the student's insurance company, current or future employers, all forms of media, and any non-institutional persons or organizations;

 - give no personal information over the phone;